iamPHEN/SPT-RoamingBotsd/README.md

 - [ ] Add options to allow bots to stay in their new zone when the roam there -- currently the assault patrol makes them roam back to their previous zone
 - [ ] Add options to keep "bot groups" together -- currently they may wander to diffrent POIs
 - [ ] Add options to add roaming logic to more bots than PMCs and Scavs (Bosses, Cultists, Followers).
+- [ ] Expose options to allow bots to revist lootables more than once without causing bots to run in circles.